Yes, Private Internet Access is located in the USA which is a 5 Eyes country. But we're not concerned about it...

-A 5 Eyes country is a country who initially signed the UKUSA Agreement which was an agreement to collect, analyse and share intelligence between the signing countries.
-This means that whilst a country may not be able to collect information legally on it's own citizens, they can ask another member to conduct the surveillance on their behalf.
+A 5 Eyes country is a country who initially signed the UK/USA Agreement which was an agreement to collect, analyze and share intelligence between the signing countries.
+This means that while a country may not be able to collect information legally on its own citizens, they can ask another member to conduct surveillance on their behalf.

 Initially there were 5 signing members (5 Eyes) which later expanded to include a further 4 members (9 Eyes) and more recently, members of the SIGINT Seniors Europe (SSEUR) were added (14 Eyes).

 Online privacy sites such as privacytools.io recommend staying away from VPN Providers located within the 14 Eyes countries as it could potentially mean that Security Agencies are able to demand access to customer data.
 Furthermore, they could gag the VPN provider to ensure secrecy and prevent transparency.